boyscout99/microservice-demo/README.md

 Monitoring will be used for two main purposes.
 One is to provide the agent with the necessary information about the current state of the cluster to take the necessary action.
 The other is to monitor the behaviour of the intelligent autoscaler and compare it with the standard HPA.

 These components are [Istio](https://istio.io/latest/about/service-mesh/#what-is-istio), an open-source service mesh framework providing monitoring and load balancing capabilities, [Prometheus](https://prometheus.io/docs/introduction/overview/#what-is-prometheus) and open-source time-series database used to store monitored data scraped from Istio, and [Grafana](https://grafana.com/oss/grafana/), an open-source project providing a monitoring dashboard connected to the database.
 Moreover, the Prometheus API will be queried by the agent to get the state of the environment.
-How the taken action affects the environment will be visible on a dashboard.
+How the taken action affects the environment will be visible on a Grafana dashboard.

-By default, Kubernetes emits only certain basic metrics but in the case of the agent, it needs to know the current number of replicas that are being deployed.
+By default, Kubernetes emits only certain basic metrics but the agent needs to know the current number of replicas that are being deployed.
 To enable this metrics you have to install the [kube-state-metrics server](https://github.com/kubernetes/kube-state-metrics#kube-state-metrics-vs-metrics-server).
 The installation is very simple:
 1. Download the official repository with `git clone https://github.com/kubernetes/kube-state-metrics`
 2. Apply its manifests for the standard installation `kubectl apply -f kube-state-metrics/examples/standard/`

-You should see a pod named similar to `kube-state-metrics-65bf754b96-cvp75` when you list all pods with `kubectl get pods -A` The file `prometheus.yaml` instructs Prometheus to scrape from this server, among other jobs.
+You should now see a pod named similar to `kube-state-metrics-65bf754b96-cvp75` when you list all pods with `kubectl get pods -A`
+The file `prometheus.yaml` instructs Prometheus to scrape from this server, among other jobs.

-#### Service mesh with Istio
+#### Service mesh with Istio ⛵️
-Next install Istio by following the [official documentation]().
+Next install Istio 1.17.1 by following the [official documentation](https://istio.io/latest/docs/setup/getting-started/#download).
+`curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.17.1 TARGET_ARCH=x86_64 sh -`

-Use the demo profile `istioctl install --set profile=demo -y` And label both namespaces for the injection of the Envoy sidecar with `kubectl label namespace <namespace_name> istio-injection=enabled`.
-The Envoy sidecar is what will emit those metrics.
+Use the demo profile `istioctl install --set profile=demo -y`  and label both namespaces for the injection of the [Envoy sidecar](https://istio.io/latest/docs/ops/deployment/architecture/#envoy) with `kubectl label namespace <namespace_name> istio-injection=enabled`.
+The sidecar is the component that will emit those metrics scraped by Prometheus.

 ##### Enabling Prometheus and Grafana
-Prometheus, Kiali and Grafana are enabled with `kubectl apply -f kubernetes-manifests/istio-system`
+Prometheus, Kiali and Grafana are enabled with `kubectl apply -f microservice-demo/kubernetes-manifests/istio-system`.

-Hold on tight, you're almost there!
-Now you can start deploying the Online Boutique application!
+### Deploy the Online Boutique 🎊

-1. cd `microservice-demo/`
-3. `cd src/agent`
+Everything is ready now to deploy the Online Boutique application with all its services!
+A replica of the application will be deployed in the `default` namespace and another in the `rl-agent` namespace.
+The agent will only be present in the latter.

+1. Change directory to the repository folder `cd microservice-demo/`
+2. .
+Build the Docker image for the agent `cd src/agent`
-4. `docker build -t agent:x.x .`
+3. `docker build -t agent:x.x .` where x.x is the version of the image
-5. `docker tag agent:x.x gcr.io/master-thesis-hpa/agent:x.x`
+4. Tag the image with the path on your Container Registry like `docker tag agent:x.x gcr.io/master-thesis-hpa/agent:x.x`
-6. `docker push gcr.io/master-thesis-hpa/agent:x.x`
+5. Now push the image to the Registry with `docker push gcr.io/master-thesis-hpa/agent:x.x`
+6. Do the same with the loadgenerator `cd src/loadgenerator`, `docker build`, `docker tag` and `docker push`.
-7. `skaffold run --default-repo gcr.io/master-thesis-hpa`
+7. Deploy the replica of the application in the `default` namespace with `skaffold run --default-repo gcr.io/master-thesis-hpa`
-8. `cd kubernetes-manifests/rl-agent`
+8. Now deploy the application in the `rl-agent` namespace.
+Go to `cd kubernetes-manifests/rl-agent`
-9. apply the role `agent-role.yaml` and `agent-roleBind.yaml`
+9. Apply the roles that allow the agent to change the number of replicas with `kubectl apply -f agent-role.yaml` and `agent-roleBind.yaml`
-10. `kubectl apply -f ./app`
+10. Deploy all services with `kubectl apply -f ./app`
-11. start the HPA for frontend in default namespace
+11. Apply the standard HPA configuration for the `frontend` service in the default namespace with `kubectl apply -f /autoscaling`
-12. start the load in both namespaces and the agent

-#### Using the loadgenerator
-Update images.
-Update version in `/kubernetes-manifests/loadgenerator.yaml` and re-deploy it.
->[!warning] Update image version both in `/kubernetes-manifests/default/app` and `kubernetes-manifests/rl-agent/app`
+>[!warning] Update image version in the deployment files after every new versioning
+>Both in `/kubernetes-manifests/default/loadgeneratory.yaml` and `kubernetes-manifests/rl-agent/app/loadgenerator.yaml` for the load generator and in `kubernetes-manifests/rl-agent/app/agent.yaml`.

-#### Using the HPA
+#### Generating traffic load on the application with `loadgenerator`
-In the folder `/autoscaler` developing different versions of the HPA as YAML files.
-Always for the `default` namespace though.
+Update the image version in `/kubernetes-manifests/loadgenerator.yaml` with the x.x version of your build and deploy the service with `kubectl apply -f default/loadgenerator.yaml` for the `default` namespace and `kubectl apply -f rl-agent/app/loadgenerator.yaml` for the other namespace.

+Once deployed, both generators will simulate a load of requests to `frontend` coming from a varying number of users.
+These users will look for products, add the to the cart and buy them.
+User behaviour is randomised across all possible interactions with the website.

-#### Developing the RL agent
+### Developing the RL agent 💡
-Update images.
-Update version in `/src/agent/agent.yaml`.
+The agent can be deployed with `kubectl apply -f rl-agent/app/agent.yaml`.
+Deploying this pod will automatically start the learning phase of the algorithms, which will log and checkpoint models at `microservice-demo/src/agent/`.
+You can execute commands inside the pod with `kubectl exec -it -n rl-agent agent-<id> -- /bin/sh`.

 ---
 ## Developing locally on minikube 💻